danthegoodman1/icedb/perf_tests/chicago_taxis/README.md

 ```

 Merge performance seems to be entirely based on data size, as there is no difference between merging 30 small files
 and 3 larger files.
-I suspect there are optimizations for merge performance as this is unexpectedly poor.
+The time was actually due to reading the massive log, as running an empty merge takes 16.21
+seconds :P. This indicates to me that the time to actually process files for merging was far sub-second.

 #### Queries (post merge, direct file access, m7a.32xlarge 128vCPU)